PyConPL/Book/2014/Journey_to_the_center_of_the_the_asynchronous_world/text.md

         n =- 1
 ```

-As you've probably noticed this is the simplest generator function you
+As you've probably noticed, this is one of the simplest generator functions
-can think of.
-It's typical usage is as following:
+imaginable.
+Its typical usage is as following:

 ```python
 for x in countdown(10):